witty3235/witty3235/README.md

 # 👋 Hi, I am Michel.

 I’m a passionate Full-Stack Software Engineer with over 17 years of professional experience.
-💻 I work with JavaScript, TypeScript, Python, Java, Go, C++, and am always eager to explore new technologies and paradigms.
+💻 I work with TypeScript, Python, and Go for 80% of my time and with other languages for the rest.
+I am always eager to explore new technologies and paradigms.

 As a true generalist, I’ve contributed to projects across diverse industries including healthcare, government, IoT, e-commerce, and business intelligence.
 My experience spans building scalable web applications, architecting backend services, and developing complex system integrations.